Sky island: Etymology

-Herpetologist Edward H. Taylor presented the concept of "Islands" on the Mexican Plateau in 1940 at the 8th American Scientific Congress in Washington, D. C. His abstract on the topic was published in 1942.
+Herpetologist Edward H. Taylor presented the concept of "Islands" on the Mexican Plateau in 1940 at the 8th American Scientific Congress in Washington, D.C.
+His abstract on the topic was published in 1942.

 The sky island concept was later applied in 1943 when Natt N. Dodge, in an article in Arizona Highways magazine, referred to the Chiricahua Mountains in southeastern Arizona as a "mountain island in a desert sea".

 In about the same era, the term was used to refer to high alpine, unglaciated, ancient topographic landform surfaces on the crest of the Sierra Nevada, California.

 The term was popularized by nature writer Weldon Heald, a resident of southeastern Arizona.
-In his 1967 book, Sky Island, he demonstrated the concept by describing a drive from the town of Rodeo, New Mexico, in the western Chihuahuan desert, to a peak in the Chiricahua Mountains, 35 miles away and 5600 ft higher in elevation, ascending from the hot, arid desert, to grasslands, then to oak-pine woodland, pine forest, and finally to spruce-fir-aspen forest.
-His book mentions the concept of biome, but prefers the terminology of life zones, and makes reference to the work of Clinton Hart Merriam.
+In his 1967 book Sky Island, he demonstrated the concept by describing a drive from the town of Rodeo, New Mexico, in the western Chihuahuan desert, to a peak in the Chiricahua Mountains, 35 miles away and 5600 ft higher in elevation, ascending from the hot, arid desert, to grasslands, then to oak–pine woodland, pine forest, and finally to spruce-fir-aspen forest.
+His book mentions the concept of a biome but prefers the terminology of life zones and makes reference to the work of Clinton Hart Merriam.
 The book also describes the wildlife and living conditions of the Chiricahuas.

 Around the same time, the idea of mountains as islands of habitat took hold with scientists and has been used by such popular writers as David Quammen and John McPhee.
 This concept falls within the study of island biogeography.
 It is not limited to mountains in southwestern North America but can be applied to mountains, highlands, and massifs around the world.